chocolatey/choco/Scenarios.md

 #### when upgrading a package with shims

  * should create a shim
+ * should have had original shim
+ * should have shim target
  * should not have original shim

 #### when upgrading a package with shims that errors